sumitsharma-code/DSA/README.md

-# 🧠 Ravneet's Learning in Public Journey
+# 🧠 Sumit's Learning in Public Journey

 Welcome to my daily log of growth, bugs, breakthroughs, and brain-boosting chaos.
 I'm learning in public to stay accountable, build confidence, and maybe inspire a few along the way. 🚀